-- Try going off the grid for your stay at camp. - Try carpooling, don't use electricity, and use reusable dishes and silverware.
-Use a flashlight or lantern, play games, or read in natural light or with a flashlight. - Eat energizing foods.
+- Eat energizing foods.
 Try a walking apple salad: core an apple, mix peanut butter with chocolate chips, and put it in the cored apple.
 Eat some trail mix, mixed berries, or hot apple cider after a hike in the woods. - Go star gazing.
 Explore the difference of light pollution at each camp. - Make sure the area you're staying in is not wasting energy or water.
 Preform an energy audit at some of the camp buildings.
-Report your findings to the site manager. - Observe animals in their natural habitat.
+Report your findings to the camp ranger. - Observe animals in their natural habitat.
 How do they live and communicate?
 Can you compare animals with humans on conserving energy? - Plan to wear clothes that'll keep you warm in the cool weather or cool in the hot weather.
 Figure out the best type of clothing for each season in the out-of-doors.

-Girl Scout Cadettes-Breathe
+Girl Scout Cadettes- Breathe